sivy/monkinetic-2020-content/posts/2003-04-30-text-resources-and-post-formatting.md

+date: 2003-04-30 00:00
+layout: post
 slug: text-resources-and-post-formatting
-date: 2003-04-30
+tags: ""
 title: Text Resources and Post Formatting
-layout: post
+---
 I recently found a solution to a problem that had been bugging me for some time.

 Conversant has this really cool email gateway - all posts to this site go out to anyone who is subscribed to the site and has the list feature turned on.